Houssame-EA/IsotopeTrack/README.txt

 [IsotopeTrack-v1.0.0-Windows-x64.exe]

 Installation

 macOS
 1. Download the DMG file
 2. Open and drag to Applications
 3. Right-click → Open (first time only)

 Windows
-1. Download the Windows installer
+1. Download the Windows exe
-2. Run the installer
-3. Follow the installation wizard

 What's New
 •	Multi-isotope particle detection